gsteinLTU/babylon.rs/README.md

 <a href="https://docs.rs/neo-babylon"><img src="https://img.shields.io/badge/docs-latest-blue.svg?style=flat-square" alt="docs.rs docs" /></a>

 A WebAssembly wrapper for [Babylon.js](https://www.babylonjs.com/) in Rust.
-It is a fork of https://github.com/richardanaya/babylon.rs , but using wasm-bindgen and with additional features.
+It is largely a fork of https://github.com/richardanaya/babylon.rs, but using wasm-bindgen and with additional features.

-This project currently does not provide bindings to all BabylonJS, but this is not by intent.
+This project currently does not provide bindings to all of BabylonJS, but this is not by intent.
+Please feel free to open issues or pull requests for additional Babylon features.

 Current priorities:
 * get a basic GLTF up
 * get a camera
 * get some sort of interaction

-# Idioms
+Idioms
 * Scenes hold 3D objects
 * Materials determine how a 3D object looks
 * When an 3D object drops it's removed from the scene